adamkoksal/OrgShop-Angular-Firebase/README.md

 # OrgShop
 https://org-shop-app.firebaseapp.com/

-• This is Organic Products Web Application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+• This is a Organic Products Web Application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

 # Users can;